thecodeteam/puppet-scaleio/README.md

 ## Overview

 A Puppet module that installs and configures the ScaleIO 2.0 block storage service components.
-The module currently supports Ubuntu 14.04.
+The module currently supports Ubuntu 14.04 and CentOS 6 and 7.

 ## Module Description